 Dr. Jong Kim, professor of music and director of choral activities and vocal studies, directs the Concert Choir.
 He also serves as director of the master of arts in music program.
 Rose M. Peake will accompany the concerts.

 The concert program will include “Prelude” and “Ubi Caritas” by Norwegian composer Ola Gjeila; “Song of Triumph by Dale Grotenhuis; “Psallite” by Michael Praetorius; O Lux” by Audry Snyder; “In Time of Softest Snow” by John Carter; “Benedicamus Domino” byPeter Warlock, “Tshotsholoza” and “Let Everything That Hath Breath by Jeffery L. Ames; and “Think on Me” text and music by Mary Queen of Scots, arranged by James Mulholland.

-The Concert Choir is composed of student singers who are music and non-music majors enrolled in applied voice instruction at Lynchburg College.
+The Concert Choir is composed of student singers who are music and non-music majors enrolled in applied voice instruction at University of Lynchburg.
 Membership is by audition and is open only to students who meet the demands of voice, sight singing, overall musicianship and commitment.

-The Lynchburg College Music Department is accredited by the National Association of Schools of Music (NASM) for both undergraduate and graduate programs.
+The University of Lynchburg Music Department is accredited by the National Association of Schools of Music (NASM) for both undergraduate and graduate programs.